Ryan Edmondson: International career

 Edmondson received his first international call-up for the England national under-19 team's friendlies against Greece and Germany in September 2019.
 He made his debut on 5 September when starting against Greece at St George's Park, scoring in the 60th minute of a 3–1 win.
 He finished his career with the under-19s with three appearances, which all came in 2019, scoring one goal.
+While in the England underage sides, he played alongside future senior internationals Bukayo Saka, Anthony Gordon and Curtis Jones.

 Style of play

 Head of Academy Coaching at Leeds United Richard Cresswell described Edmondson as a striker with "a bit of everything", with his strengths being heading, work rate and hold-up play.
+Edmondson has praised Marcelo Bielsa, his former manager at Leeds with improving him as a player.